JDIgithub/Cpp_Guide/CppKnowledge.md

     - int x{doesnt_exist1 + doesnt_exist2}  -> Wont compile

-### Functional Variable Initialization
+### Functional Variable Initialization ToDo

     - int x();          -> ERROR
     - int x(5);         -> Initialized to 5
     - int x(a + b);     -> We can use expression as initializer
-    - int x(2.9);       -> It will compile but we will lose information about the fractional part and will init to 2
+    - int x(2.9);       -> It will compile but we will lose information about the fractional part -> Implicit conversion from double 2.9 to int 2

-                        -> Implicit conversion
+### Assignment Initialization ToDo

+    - int x = 5;        -> Initialized to 5
+    - int x = a + b;    -> We can use expression as initializer
+    - int x = 2.9;      -> It will compile but we will lose information about the fractional part -> Implicit conversion from double 2.9 to int 2

+## Encodings ToDo

+### Character encodings ToDo

+    - ASCII was among the first encodings to represent text but it is not enough for languages with lots of characters
+    - One of the most common universal encodings is Unicode

 ## Curiosities